Information from A to Z

 We are a NO NUTS nursery, due to children's allergies.

-Between 5pm and 6pm we serve a freshly cooked on site, vegetarian meal - menu example below:
+Between 4.30pm and 6pm we serve a freshly cooked on site, vegetarian meal - menu example above.

 At Round and Round the Gardens we cook all teas on the premises daily from ‘scratch’ using fresh produce and wholesome ingredients.
 Wherever possible we endeavour to use brown breads and whole grains.
 We do not add salt or sugar to the children’s food.
 Desserts will be a selection of fruit pies with custard, ice-cream, stewed seasonal fruit, fresh fruit, yoghurts, fruit jellies or home baked goodies.